 Before we go into hiking in Bolivia, let me start by saying: In my younger years, nobody would have thought I would become a hiker.
 I didn’t like walking at all and preferred doing other things.
 Well the unthinkable happened!
 Nowadays, I’m the first in line for a beautiful hike, even if it is a multi-day hike.
 Hiking can be fun for everyone, especially when you are traveling and want to see something of the environment.
-Today it’s about an easy going day-hike: The Bolivian Inca trail!
+Today it’s about an easy going day-hike: the Inca trail in Bolivia.

 History & Background information